BruceEckel/functional_error_handling/Functional Error Handling.md

 ## A More Capable Library

 We could continue adding features to our `Result` library until it becomes a complete solution.
-However, others have already worked on this problem and at some point it makes more sense to reuse their work.
+However, others have already created solutions to this problem so it makes more sense to reuse their work.

 Languages like Rust and Kotlin (new C++) support these unpacking operations directly (examples):

 Languages like Python do not directly support this unpacking, but the mathematical field of *category theory* proves that operations can be created to automatically stop a composed calculation if an error occurs, returning the error from the composition.
-These operations have multiple names such as *bind* and *flatmap*.
+These operations have a variety of names such as *and_then*, *bind* and *flatmap*.

-The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns), which provides `bind`. `Returns` includes more features than just return package support, but we will only focus on that.
+The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns), which provides `bind`. `Returns` includes more features than just `Result` support, but we will only focus on that.

-`Returns` elegantly solves the list-comprehension problem:
+`Returns` provides elegant composition using *pipes*:

 ```python
 #: comprehension6.py
 # Using https://github.com/dry-python/returns